Eyesore123/project-management/README.md

 * Logout causes an error message on console
 * Online status gets updated to the database, but there are instances where irregular behaviour might occur, for example when a user uses two different browsers and same login credentials
+* Some of the form fields stay on top of the settings window

 Coming soon:

-* Dark mode
-* Small stylistic improvements and a cancel button on the update project page
+* A cancel button on the update project page
+* More theme colors

 Planned future updates: